 - 9.1 The schools work closely with parents/carers in the support of children with Special Educational Needs.
 We encourage an active partnership through an ongoing dialogue with them.
-The home-school agreement is central to this.
 Parents/carers have every opportunity to contribute to supporting their child. - 9.2 The school prospectuses contain details of our policy for Special Educational Needs, and the arrangements made for these children in our schools.
 The Governors' Annual Report to parents/carers contains an evaluation of the policy in action.
-A named governor takes a special interest in SEND and is always willing to talk to parents/carers. - 9.3 Review of Steps to Success is completed termly.
-Parents/carers are informed of the outcome of any outside intervention and the progress on their targets is shared.
+A named governor takes a special interest in SEND and is always willing to talk to parents/carers. - 9.3 Review of Steps to Success is completed termly with parents/carers and any requests for outside intervention and advice and reports are shared with them.